jmadala/workshop-cultivating-coders/README.md

 ### Command Line

-`To get started with the CLI, we need to download the appropriate binary for your work machine and extract the oc file and put it in a directory in your path (or you can add the extraction location to your path).
-The command line utilities all start with the title openshift­origin­v* and then end with the name of the platform (Darwin is for Mac).
-Once you complete extracting the file you should be able to:`
+To get started with the CLI, we need to:
+1. Download the appropriate files for your work machine
+2. Extract the oc file
+3. Put it in a directory in your path (or you can add the extraction location to your path)

+The necessary files can be found here: https://github.com/openshift/origin/releases/tag/v1.2.0 (scroll to the bottom)

+Download the file appropriate for your machine.
+Then, go to your downloads folder, open the blue folder titled openshift-origin-client-tools...
+Inside the flder you will see a file simply titled "oc".
+This is your oc exec file that you will place in a designated folder.
+We suggest you place this file under **home/opt/bin**.

+Once you complete extracting and moving the file, from the CL, you should be able to:`
 ```
 $ oc version
 oc v1.1.0.1